Our 2018 Spring National Postage Stamp and Coin Show features leading coin and stamp dealers from across Canada.

 COVERNUTZ • George Kaltenecker / 416-420-4540 / email@example.com

-George Kaltenecker, of Etobicoke, Ont., established Covernutz five years ago.
+George Kaltenecker, of Etobicoke, Ont., established Covernutz six years ago.
 He returned to the hobby in his 30s with a special interest in postal history and postcards.
 “The interest in postcards all started because my dad was a part-time stamp dealer for 30-plus years, and as a kid at the shows, I would help him out.
 He would give me a box of postcards and I would keep whatever I sold.
 The interest in postal history came along with that.”
 Kaltenecker specializes in Canada and worldwide material.
 At the upcoming show in Mississauga, he will have a “pretty extensive collection” of covers and postcards for sale.

 COVERS-ONLY • Peter Lim Swee Beng / 416-417-1807 / firstname.lastname@example.org

-Toronto’s Peter Lim Swee Beng established Covers-Only in 2010, although he has been collecting for the past 15 years.
+Toronto’s Peter Lim Swee Beng established Covers-Only in 2010, although he has been collecting for more than 15 years.
 A second-generation collector and dealer, Beng specializes in covers of Imperial China as well as worldwide stamps, cancellations and postmarks.
 A “very close friend” – himself a long-time Toronto dealer – sparked Beng’s interest in the hobby at a young age.
 From there, he gained knowledge on worldwide covers and postal history from the late Dr. John Nunes Nook, owner of Nunes Nook, who died Jan.
 16, 2011, while attending Unipex in Toronto.
 “I would like to say thank you,” Beng added.

 HUGH ANDERSON • Hugh Anderson / 905-842-2143 / email@example.com